coredns/coredns/plugin/etcd/README.md

 an entry `/skydns/test/skydns/mx` would have entries like `/skydns/test/skydns/mx/a`, `/skydns/test/skydns/mx/b` and so on.
 Similarly a directory `/skydns/test/skydns/mx1` will have all `mx1` entries.
 Note this plugin will search through the entire (sub)tree for records.
-In case of the first example a query for `mx.skydns.text` will return both the contents of the `a` and `b` records, if the directory extends deeper those records are returned as well.
+In case of the first example, a query for `mx.skydns.text` will return both the contents of the `a` and `b` records.
+If the directory extends deeper those records are returned as well.

 With etcd3, support for [hierarchical keys are dropped](https://coreos.com/etcd/docs/latest/learning/api.html).
 This means there are no directories